arnerossmann/arnerossmann.github.io/content/post/2022-02-09_metadata-dataproduct.md

 When we deal with data, we don't want to guess.
 We want to get the clearest view on "what's inside" as possible.
 And with the *Data Mesh* approach, in with we create the *Data Products* to reuse existing data, this is more important than ever.
 But how do we do that?

 First, let's have a look on 'What is a data product' again. in [the last post](https://arnerossmann.github.io/post/2022-01-28_datamesh-not-so-new/) I sketched the Data Product already.
-It has two main types of ports (aka as connectors to the outside):
+It has these main elements in it:
 * Infrastructure
 * Code
 * Input & Output Ports